What Are Your Paper Bills Really Worth?

 Handle notes by the edges and photograph without touching the face, as oils from fingers can permanently mark uncirculated notes.

-Paper Money Market Overview
+Paper Money market overview

 The paper money market supports active collecting across multiple subcategories from colonial currency through modern Federal Reserve notes.
 Fancy serial numbers have gained particular popularity as an accessible entry point to paper money collecting.
 Large-size notes and early Federal Reserve issues maintain strong auction performance.
 The grading and authentication market (PMG, PCGS Currency) has professionalized the category and increased buyer confidence.

-Paper Money Valuation FAQ
+Paper Money valuation FAQ

-What makes a bill valuable beyond face value?
+What makes a bill valuable beyond face value?+

 Age, series type, seal color, error status, fancy serial numbers, star note designation, and condition all create premiums above face value.
 Value Identifier checks for all these factors simultaneously.

-Are star notes valuable?
+Are star notes valuable?+

 Star notes (replacement notes with a star in the serial number) are worth premiums when they are from low-print-run series.
 Common star notes may have minimal premiums, while scarce series star notes can be worth significant amounts.

-Can Value Identifier detect error notes?
+Can Value Identifier detect error notes?+

 The AI identifies visible errors including miscuts, misaligned printings, and missing elements.
 Some errors require physical examination (paper folds, ink errors) for definitive identification.

-Does Value Identifier work for foreign currency?
+Does Value Identifier work for foreign currency?+

 Yes.
 The AI recognizes paper money from countries worldwide, identifying denominations, series, and collector value for both current and obsolete currencies.

-Ready to Identify & Value Your Paper Money?
+Ready to identify & value your Paper Money?

-Download Value Identifier free and scan your first items — no account needed
+Download Value Identifier free and scan your first items, no account needed.

-Download Value Identifier on the App Store
+Download Value Identifier on the App StoreGet Value Identifier on Google Play